nandinisankarabukta-git/nandinisankarabukta-git.github.io/_works/2022-03-09-refueling-and-recharging-optimization-for-autonomous-trucks.md

 ---
 title: Refueling and Recharging Optimization for Autonomous Trucks
 description: This engine optimizes refueling and recharging strategies for autonomous trucks to reduce operational costs, minimize downtime, and limit deviations from planned routes.
-category: Optimization | Scheduling | Engine
+category: Mining | Engine | Routing
 image: ''
 image_caption: 'Refuel engine in action'
 ---